IFE-Fiware/common_components/documents/README.md

   source:
     repoURL: 'https://code.europa.eu/api/v4/projects/951/packages/helm/stable'
     path: '""'
-    targetRevision: 1.2.1                           # version of package
+    targetRevision: 1.3.0                           # version of package
     helm:
       values: |
         values:
-          branch: v1.2.1                            # branch of repo with values
+          branch: v1.3.0                            # branch of repo with values
+        agentList:                                  # list of all the agents to be deployed
+          authorities:
+            - authority1
+          consumers:
+            - consumer01
+          providers:
+            - dataprovider01
         project: default                            # Project to which the namespace is attached
         namespaceTag: common                        # identifier of deployment and part of fqdn
         domainSuffix: int.simpl-europe.eu           # last part of fqdn